workingDog/czmlServer/readme.md

 This will run the local web server for Cesium.

-Put the file [CzmlClient.html](https://github.com/workingDog/czmlServer/blob/master/CzmlClient.html) in the same Cesium directory as the "HelloWorld.html" example, the "Apps" directory.
+Put the file [CzmlClient.html](https://github.com/workingDog/czmlServer/blob/master/CzmlClient.html) in the Cesium "Apps" directory.

 In another terminal navigate to the downloaded "czmlServer-master" directory and type: